Local news is vital for communities

 So, the history of media is rich and colourful and rough as hell.

 But media is still important.
-It is still vital.
-At least in principle, even if many of its key purposes are not being met.
-The question, therefore, is how do we create a news landscape that works.
+It is still vital, at least in principle, even if many of its key purposes are not being met.
+The question, therefore, is how to create a news landscape that works.

 Our previous piece mentions some measures being put forward in Canada – including tax breaks, efforts to move newspapers into charitable status, and CAN$50m investment – to bolster the country’s ailing media, where a third of all journalism jobs have disappeared since 2010.